Moeen Nizami

-Moeen Nizami (معین نظامی, born Ghulam Moeen Ud Din on 1 February 1965) is a Pakistani Urdu poet, literary and religious scholar specialized in Persian language and tasawwuf, and Allama Muhammad Iqbal studies 'Moeen' is his pen name, (in Urdu takhalus).
+Moeen Nizami (معین نظامی, born Ghulam Moeen Ud Din on 1 February 1965) is a Pakistani Urdu poet, literary and religious scholar specialized in Persian language and tasawwuf, and Allama Muhammad Iqbal studies.
+'Moeen' is his pen name, (in Urdu takhalus).
 He is a professor of Persian language and literature, Chairman Department of Persian, Head Hujveri Tasawwuf chair, University of the Punjab, Lahore, Pakistan.
-Nizami is an author of more than 50 Persian and Urdu (literary and research) books and more than 60 papers published in local and foreign journals.
+Nizami has authored over 50 Persian and Urdu (literary and research) books and more than 60 papers published in local and foreign journals.
 Two of his books were published in Tehran, Iran.
 He achieved two awards of best manuscript research by the Iran Ministry of Culture and Islamic Guidance in 2006 and 2007.
 Tasawwuf Classical and modern Persian, Urdu and Punjabi literature, Islamic Arts and literary translations are his special fields of interest.

 Early life

 Nizami was born in Sargodha, Pakistan to a Sufi family of Chishti Order.
 He learned basic Arabic and Persian language from his grandfather Ghulam Sadeed Ud Din.
 He matriculated in 1981 and received Intermediate with the Faculty of Arts diploma from BISE Sargodha in 1983.
 The same year he enrolled at the University of the Punjab Lahore where he obtained his Bachelor of Arts in Persian, Islamic Studies and Arabic in 1985.
 In 1986–87, he received his Masters of Arts degree from the same institute and had the first place in Punjab University, Lahore.
 During his study, he began to write poetry in Urdu and Persian.